fabiangeisler/pyshotgrid/README.md

 [![Checked with mypy](https://www.mypy-lang.org/static/mypy_badge.svg)](https://mypy-lang.org/)

-`pyshotgrid` is a python package that gives you a pythonic and object oriented way to talk to [Autodesk ShotGrid](https://www.autodesk.com/products/shotgrid/overview).
+`pyshotgrid` is a python package that gives you a pythonic and object oriented way to talk to [Autodesk Flow Production Tracking](https://www.autodesk.com/products/flow-production-tracking/overview)
+(formally known as ShotGrid).

 # Quickstart